15 Best Indoor Plants for Beginners (Nearly Impossible to Kill)

 Spider plants are cheerful, fast-growing, and constantly produce "spiderettes"—baby plants you can pot up and share.
 They're excellent for hanging baskets.

-**Bonus:** Non-toxic to pets; produces oxygen and removes toxins
+Care level: Easy Light: Bright indirect (tolerates low light) Water: When top inch of soil is dry Bonus: Non-toxic to pets; produces oxygen and removes toxins

 Fun fact: Brown leaf tips usually mean tap water sensitivity.
 Try filtered water.

-### 4. ZZ Plant (Zamioculcas zamiifolia)
+4. ZZ Plant (Zamioculcas zamiifolia)

 The plant that laughs at darkness